Parmeggiani-Lab/elfin-ui/README.md

  * Documentation for all operators

 ### TODO: Must-Haves
- * Join Network Operator: join two networks by pulling first selected module, including its network,  to the second module's connecting interface.
+ * `Join Network`: join two networks by pulling first selected module, including its network,  to the second module's connecting interface.
 	 1. Check compatibility
 	 2. Then do a frame re-shift for all objs in first network based on the selected module
 	 * Allow pull-join having one side being symmetric core?